How To Brew Scottish Light Beer

 There has been further evidence of brewing that points to the Island of Rum, on the west coast of Scotland.
 Heather, meadowsweet, and royal fern was being used for brewing by the Scots.

 Meadowsweet has shown through experimentations to actually extend the shelf life of beer for several weeks.
 Heather has been used in brewing instead of hops.
-After hops became commonly used throughout Europe in the 11th century, the British held out to using them for another 400 years.

 The Mystery